 - Anorexia nervosa.
 This condition is diagnosed when a person weighs 15 percent less than the normal healthy weight expected for their height.
 The main symptoms of anorexia are limited food intake, fear of being “fat” and problems with body image.

-- Binge eating.
+- Binge Eating.
 With this disorder, people have episodes where they binge eat.
 However, they do not try to get rid of the food as people with bulimia will.
-Unfortunately, the binge eating gets out of control and can lead to problems like high blood pressure, diabetes and obesity.
+Unfortunately, binge eating gets out of control and can lead to problems like high blood pressure, diabetes, and obesity.

 What’s the Relationship Between Eating Disorders and Addiction?

 At first glance, you may be curious as to why there is a strong connection between eating disorders and substance use disorders.
 One has to do with food, the other has to do with drugs and alcohol.
 But, both are mental illnesses that have underlying components, which is why they often occur together.

 The rate of co-occurring eating disorders and substance use disorders varies from study to study – between 17 and 46 percent.
 One study, in particular, found that approximately 50 Percent of People with Eating Disorders abused alcohol or illicit substances compared to only 9 percent of the general public.